-The NRH accepts referrals for Adult and Paediatric Patients requiring complex specialist rehabilitation services in the following areas of specialty:-
+The NRH accepts referrals from Medical Consultants, Physicians and GPs for Adult and Paediatric Patients requiring complex specialist rehabilitation services in the following areas of specialty:-

 - Acquired Brain Injury, including Stroke and other Neurological Conditions

 - Limb Absence (congential and acquired limb loss)

 Referrals can be made to both the Inpatient and Outpatient services at the NRH.

 For hospitals where NRH Consultants or Liaison Service specialists are in attendance, advice and consultation on referral is available.
 Alternatively, for further information, referrers may contact the relevant NRH Rehabilitation Programme – telephone 01 235 5000 and ask for the Administration Office for either the: Brain Injury Programme; Spinal Cord System of Care Programme; Prosthetic, Orthotic and Limb Absence (POLAR) Programme; or the Paediatric Programme.